Nikos Liberopoulos: International career

 Liberopoulos played for Greece U21 from 1996 to 1998, where in 23 he scored 15 becoming their top scorer.
 He was also a key member of the team that took part in the final of the European Championship in 1998, where they lost to Spain.

 In 1997 he was called to the military team, where he won the World Military Cup of the same year, scoring in the final against Italy.

 Liberopoulos appeared 76 times in total for Greece scoring 13 goals in the process.
 His most notable performance in the Euro 2008 qualifiers to date was a last-second goal five minutes into stoppage time to grant Greece a 2–1 victory over Moldova on 6 June 2007, which placed Greece at the top of their qualifying division.
 Liberopoulos has been known on the international scene as a "super sub", coming off the bench many times in the final quarter of games and scoring the decisive goal.

 He was a member of the 23-man squad formed by coach Otto Rehhagel for UEFA Euro 2008.

 On 11 September 2009, Liberopoulos announced his retirement from international football, But he returned to the national squad about a year later when he was recalled by the new coach Fernando Santos.

 He was also called for UEFA Euro 2012 by the coach Fernando Santos.
 Liberopoulos announced his retirement from international football after Greece lost to German 4–2 in the Euro 2012 quarter finals on 22 June 2012.

+Personal life

+His cousin Sotiris was also a professional footballer.